 The Information Center is Partners’ principal resource for congregations.
 Containing guides, articles, reports, brochures, and other materials, the Center is unique in scope.
 Its most useful materials are available online at no charge.

 This fundraising guide offers basic advice to those who are just starting the process of raising money for capital needs or new programs.
 Learn more in the Fundraising Guide.

 The Arts in Sacred Places program has put together a manual of best practices which covers many of the considerations that an artist or a sacred place should review before partnering with one another in our Arts in Sacred Places Space Sharing Guide.

 This repair and maintenance guide reminds you of the steps you can take to preserve your most important ministry asset.
 Learn more in the Repair and Maintenance Guide.

 Partners’ book Open the Doors, See All the People: A Guide to Serving Families in Sacred Places can help you make your vision a reality.
 Download the Guide to Serving Families.

 Launched with support from the William Penn Foundation, the Exemplars Project sought to identify, spotlight, and build awareness of congregation-based programs and social services that are particularly innovative, affordable, and effective.
 This initiative, which was piloted in Philadelphia and presents opportunities for replication nationwide, offers new evidence of the centrality of sacred places in community life.

 Partners for Sacred Places staff have archived over 13,000 documents in our Information Clearinghouse, on topics ranging from energy conservation and building repair to fundraising and reuse.
-Search our catalogue in excel or pdf format for topics of interest, and contact us to schedule a time to visit our office and browse the materials or inquire about digital copies.
+Search our catalogue below or in excel or pdf format for topics of interest.